ashleygraf101/e2e-tester-katas/README.md

 **what happens here**
-- learning boilerplate Selenium
+- applying tester katas from https://github.com/ArleneAndrews/tester_katas as well as my own
-- just practising syntax
+- practising syntax